martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/particles/shader_example.md

 The nodes in this environment represent operations that can be applied to data.
 Nodes have input and output sockets with associated data types, similar to parameters and return values of methods in code.
 Connecting an output socket of one node with an input socket of another node by simply dragging a line causes data to flow from the first node to the second.
-There are output nodes that only have input sockets and input nodes that only have output sockets (apart from optional input sockets for parameters).
+There are shader output nodes that only have input sockets and shader input nodes that only have output sockets (apart from optional input sockets for parameters).

 A shader is run once every time a ray hits a face of a mesh.
 The data flow starts at the input nodes and travels from node to node until it reaches the output nodes.